TomKorok/IMENSDAGE/README.md

 # IMENSDAGE
 IMage ENcoding Synthetic DAta GEneration.
-A new approach to generate synthetic data using image encoding
+A new approach to generate synthetic data using image encoding.